Abundant Acres Growers

 80 days - Semi-determinate.
 Developed in the 1950's for growers in Florida and the southern states, this 8 ounce tomato is wilt-resistant and productive.
 At one time this was a very popular shipping variety.
 Firm, tasty flesh, blemish-free under most conditions.

-Lillian's Heirloom (Yellow) $3.00 Sorry, sold out for Southern shipping dates
+Lillian's Heirloom (Yellow) $3.00

 80 days - Indeterminate.
 From Lillian Bruce of Tennessee, this wonderful and rare Yellow Beefsteak is rich and complex in flavor, but produces very few seeds.
 Fruits can weigh up to 20 oz.
 Plants are potato-leaved, not common in yellow varieties.
 Pale yellow color and considered one of the best.